-6. Adding Data to an Existing Project
+8. Adding Data to an Existing Project

-- 1. To open a saved project, select File > Open Project from the menu, the File > Open Recent Project list, or click the Open Project icon from the tool bar. - 2.
-To add data to an open project, click on the project from the "Project View" pane and select File > Add Data from the menu, or use the Add Data icon from the tool bar.
+- 1. To open a saved project, select File > Open Project from the menu, the File > Open Recent Project list, or click the Open Project icon from the toolbar. - 2.
+To add data to an open project, click on the project from the "Project View" pane and select File > Add Data from the menu, or use the Add Data icon from the toolbar.
 The "Project Wizard" window will open.

 - 3. Use the Add Data icon to browse to the location of the data files.
 Select the files to be loaded and then click Open.
 All of the selected data files will be listed on the left side. - 4.
 The selected data from the list on the left can be placed into an appropriate sample within the project structure.
 There are several options to enable this placement.
-All of the selected files can be placed in a new sample (), in an existing sample (), or in individual samples for each file (). - 5.
+All of the selected files can be placed in a new sample (→), in an existing sample (→), or in individual samples for each file (→). - 5.
 More files can be added to an existing sample by clicking the Add Data icon .
 Additional samples can be created by clicking the Add Sample + Add sample ... button. - 6.
 From the drop-down menus, select the "Enzyme", "Instrument" type, and the "Fragmentation" method that was used to generate the experimental data.
+Use the "Acquisition" drop down to specify data independent acquisition (DIA) or data dependent acquisition (DDA).
 For more information on adding files/samples or setting up the instrument configuration refer to Section 2, "Create New Project".

-It is discouraged to change the "Enzyme", the "Instrument" type, or the "Fragmentation" method for an existing sample.
+It is discouraged to change the "Enzyme", the "Instrument" type, "Fragmentation", or the "Acquisition" method for an existing sample.
 It may cause errors during further analysis or inconsistencies in the analysis results.

-7. Supported Data Formats
+9. Supported Data Formats